How to make air dry clay at home – 10 recipes you should try

 The no-cook clays are very easy to make.
 You can do it with your kids, they only require measuring and mixing.
 You can use them right away.
 Now let’s see a couple of the quick air-dry clay recipes.

 - paper mache clay (this one is more laborious).

-Most homemade clays, which include cornstarch, usually require heating.
-When heated, cornstarch mixed with water or another liquid and stir it over medium heat until it gets thicker and forms a dough.
+Most homemade clays, which include cornstarch, require cooking.
+Mix cornstarch with water or another liquid and stir it over medium heat until it gets thicker and forms a dough.
 Don’t overcook it, it will make it crumbly, weaker, and more likely to crack.

 Let’s see a few examples: